TOOLS

 Credentials/Documentation

-There is no separate application required for this program.
-Agencies are eligible to receive funds for this program under the Recovery Act if they have a current approved application under Independent Living—Services for the Older Individuals Who Are Blind program (CFDA 84.177).
+There is no separate application required for the OIB Recovery Act funds.
+DSAs are eligible to receive Recovery Act funds for the OIB program if they have a current approved application under Independent Livingâ₏”Services for Older Individuals Who Are Blind program (CFDA 84.177).
 Environmental impact information is not required for this program.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedure

 This program is excluded from coverage under OMB Circular No. A-102.
 OMB Circular No. A-110 applies to this program.
-Agencies with a current approved application under CFDA 84.177 do not need to submit an application to receive funds under the Recovery Act because these funds will be made available to each Agency based on the Agency’s established eligibility for FY 2009 funds under CFDA 84.177.
+DSAs in a State with an approved application for FY2009 are not required to submit an application to receive funds for this program under the Recovery Act because these funds have been made available to each Agency based on the Agencyâ₏™s established eligibility for FY 2009 funds under CFDA 84.177.

 Award Procedure